Keyword Cannibalization: How to find it and fix it

 Finally we have reached the most important part of this guide.
 This is also the most tricky part, because keyword cannibalization is not always that easy to tackle in a good way.
 Unless your rankings actually increase afterwards, you haven’t really solved anything.
 Rather the opposite.

 We have tried to cover the most common causes and solutions for keyword cannibalization.
+To fix keyword cannibalization, it is crucial to conduct a comprehensive website audit to identify problematic pages.
+Strategies such as using redirects, canonical tags, and content optimization are essential.
+Selecting a primary page for each keyword signals Google which content to rank higher.
 That being said, sometimes the problems can be way more complex.
 But we are confident that most keyword cannibalization issues will be solved following these steps.
 One thing is for sure though.
 A wrongly implemented hreflang tag which was our problem in the example above could be the problem, but that’s just one of many possible causes.
 Soon you will learn, most of the time the cannibalization is somehow related to content.

 Right keywords for the right content